workfloworchestrator/example-orchestrator/README.md

 orchestrator with a payload that is generated by querying the external system.

-Not only validations per subscription can be done, is also possible to validate other requirements.
-For example, to make sure that there are no L2VPNs administered in IMS that do not have a matching subscription in the orchestrator, a task (a workflow with `Target.SYSTEM`) can be written that will retrieve a list of all L2VPNs from IMS and compare it against a list of all L2VPN subscription from the orchestrator.
+Not only subscriptions can be validated, it is also possible to validate all sorts of other requirements.
+For example, to make sure that there are no L2VPNs administered in IMS that do not have a matching subscription in the orchestrator, a _task_ (a workflow decorated with `@task()`) can be written that will retrieve a list of all L2VPNs from IMS and compare it against all L2VPN subscriptions known in the orchestrator.

 ### Reconcile workflow